-Making the same assumptions and following the same procedure as we did in the case of a pure private-sector economy but allowing now for worker saving and the additional sectors gives:
+Following the same procedure as we did in the case of a pure private-sector economy but allowing now for worker saving and the additional sectors gives:

 P = CP + I + BD + NX – SW

 where BD = budget deficit = G – T and SW is worker saving.

 Finally, the average rate of profit becomes:

 r = (CP + I + BD + NX – SW) / K

 With the extra sectors included, there are now other possible “outs” to avoid a falling rate of profit up to the point of full capacity utilization.
 The most significant “out” is the government’s capacity to run budget deficits.
 In fact, for the world economy as a whole, NX = 0, and the only “out” at the global level would appear, from a Marxist perspective, to be the government’s capacity to run budget deficits.